To replace an SSN card for a child:

-All documents must be either originals or certified copies by the issuing agency.
+We can only accept original documents or documents certified by the issuing agency.
 We cannot accept photocopies or notarized copies of documents.
-Any documents you mail to us will be returned to you along with a receipt.
+We’ll return any documents you mail to us along with a receipt.

-We will mail your card as soon as we have verified all required documents.
-You should receive the card within 10 business days from the date on the receipt.
-The replacement card will have the same number as the previous card.
+We will mail the child’s card as soon as we have verified all required documents.
+You should receive the card within two weeks from the date on the receipt.
+The replacement card will have the same SSN as the previous card.

-You may not need to get a replacement card.
-Knowing the Social Security number (SSN) is what is important.
-You need a SSN to get a job, collect Social Security benefits, and receive some government services.
-Otherwise, you do not often need to show your Social Security card.
+You may not need to get a replacement card for the child.
+Knowing the SSN is what is important.
+The child may need an SSN card to get a job, collect Social Security benefits, and receive some government services.
+Otherwise, you do not often need to show the child's SSN card.